 The Changing of the Guard is the procession that takes place when the Queen’s Guard finish their guard watch and hand over to the new guard.

 However, rather than a simple sayonara, which is the best you get from most of us as we breeze out of the door at 5pm, there’s a whole ceremony complete with brass bands, marching and a hell of a lot of tradition.

-You can see the ceremony in a couple of places, but I’d recommend Buckingham Palace – because it’s easily the most impressive location.
+You can see the ceremony in a couple of places, but we recommend Buckingham Palace – because it’s easily the most impressive location.